adicu/devfest-webdev/An Accelerated Introduction to Web Development.md

 <a id="prerequisites"></a>
 ### Prerequisites

 Basic knowledge of the Python programming language is suggested.
 If you don't already know Python, checkout [this ADI-developed tutorial](http://adicu.com/intro-webdev/python).
 No knowledge of HTML, CSS or Flask is expected or required.
+However, you should have completed the [Environment Setup](http://squidarth.github.io/Devfest-Environment-Setup/) to make sure you have installed all the required dependencies.

 <a id="the-end-product"></a>
 ### The End Product